Christian Porter questions ABC defamation defence

 The woman at the centre of the allegations died in June 2020.

-The West Australian MP has since the publication of the report changed roles from attorney-general to industry, science and technology minister.
+Since the report’s February 26 publication, the West Australian MP has changed roles from attorney-general to industry, science and technology minister.

 Mr Porter’s application, filed Wednesday and published Thursday afternoon, seeks to strike out one paragraph of the defence and three schedules.